Bulldog Characteristics

 Frequently Asked Questions

-• Is owning a Bulldog expensive?
-Yes, Bulldogs are considered one of the more expensive dog breeds to own due to high purchase prices and ongoing medical and grooming needs.
+How much does it cost to own a Bulldog?
+Bulldogs are considered one of the more expensive dog breeds to own due to high purchase prices and ongoing medical and grooming needs.
 The lifetime cost can range from $15,000 to $18,000.

 Mostly a tech person, always a pet person.
 I am dedicated to improving the lives of pets and their humans with technology.
 Off-duty, I enjoy writing about the misbehaving of computer programs and my two Aussiedoodles, Calvin and Hobbes.